The Clear Edge

 The Executive Summary

-• The Hiring Timing Problem: Stress-based hiring leads to premature hires that burn $9,600–$40,000 in salary and reserves, while over-cautious delays at $50K–$68K/month quietly forfeit $120K–$240K in opportunities and push founders toward cash crunches or burnout.
+• The Hiring Timing Problem: Stress-based hiring burns $9,600–$40,000 on premature roles, while delays at $50K–$68K/month quietly forfeit $120K–$240K and push you toward cash crunch or burnout.

 Written by Nour Boustani for mid-five to low-six-figure founders and operators who want confident hiring timing without cash crises, rushed reversals, or months of missed growth.

-The $85K Hiring Mistake Hidden in “Good Enough” Revenue
+The $85K Hiring Mistake At $30K–$75K Monthly Revenue

 “I need to hire,” she said.
 “But I don’t know if I can afford it yet.”

-The numbers revealed a different problem.
+The numbers revealed a different problem:

 • Revenue: $41,000/month (sustained 5 months)